 Do You Need To Disassemble The Piano Before Moving?

 Though most uprights don’t require disassembly, if you’re moving a baby or concert grand, taking it apart first is a must.
-A professional piano mover understands the proper techniques for disassembling these giant instruments.
+Talk to a professional piano mover to better understand the proper techniques for disassembling these giant instruments.
 They’ll carefully remove and separately wrap the piano lid, pedals, lyre, music rack, and legs to ensure these parts aren’t snapped off during the move.

 Is There Special Piano Moving Equipment?